ngshaohui/webdev/week04 - js and js libraries/javascript.md

 identity(42); // 42
 ```

-Both syntax are equally common, and often used in conjunction wich each other.
+Both syntax are equally common, and often used in conjunction with each other.

 However, do note that arrow functions are not hoisted.